k2-fsa/k2/README.md

  ## Current state of the code

- A lot of the code is still unfinished (note, this was written on Sep 11, 2020).
+ A lot of the code is still unfinished (Sep 11, 2020).
  We finished the CPU versions of many algorithms and this code is in `k2/csrc/host/`;
  however, after that we figured out how to implement things on the GPU and decided to change the interfaces so the CPU and GPU code had a more unified interface.